wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 # Done

+- @Reviewer2: P26, ”Finally, since our reduction relation is a strict subset of the reduction relation in the original [DG18b], we defer to their proofs.”: I am not convinced by this argument, i.e., why should the proof that was carried out for a bigger system hold for a subset?

+  @wenkokke: we meant subject reduction (Thm 2) specifically and we clarified this in the paper.

+- @Reviewer2: P22, explanations below Lemma 3.7: This seems important, but it should be elaborated, I wasn’t able to understand the details.
+Also, I don’t remember that the term canonical forms has been defined.
+Is a term in canonical form if it is ready?
+(Reading on, I see that the term canonical form is now defined.
+So, the sequencing here is probably not ideal.)

+  @wenkokke: Added emphasis to make it apparent at the start of the sentence that the term is being defined, as we did for the other terms.

 - @Reviewer2: Proof of Lemma 3.4: it does not seem to go by induction of C = C’ because structural congruence is not an inductive definition.
 Instead, it seems typing derivations of the structurally equal configurations are provided and it is shown that the same type is derived.

   @wenkokke: Derivations of structural congruence are an inductive definition, and we say that we proceed "by induction on the derivation of C = C'".
 The language is finite, so there are only inductive definitions.